-As the paradigms of consumer engagement continue to evolve, making sure your organisation is well informed and prepared to move with the times is a vital part of strategic management.
-Our ever-increasing reliance on the internet and social media is a hallmark of 21st century life, so it’s important for modern organisations to stay connected with their audience.
+As the paradigms of consumer engagement continue to evolve, making sure your organization is well informed and prepared to move with the times is a vital part of strategic management.
+Our ever-increasing reliance on the internet and social media is a hallmark of 21st century life, so it’s important for modern organizations to stay connected with their audience.

 Our ability to access all forms of content no matter where we are is continuing to grow.
 Gartner reports that in Q4 of 2015, over 400 million smartphones were sold worldwide, an almost 10 per cent increase on the same period in the previous year.
 With so many of your potential customers and clients carrying these devices with them at all times, perhaps it’s time your business reviewed its social media strategy.

 Social media shows no signs of slowing down